JetBrains/kotlin-web-site/pages/docs/reference/js-ir-compiler.md

 For example, when you’re doing a complex refactoring or working on a part of the system that is completely unrelated to a compilation error in another part.

-With this new compiler mode, the compiler removes all broken code.
+With this new compiler mode, the compiler ignores all broken code.
 Thus, you can run the application and try its parts that don't use the broken code.
 If you try to run the code that was broken during compilation, you'll get a runtime exception.